You’ve read the book, now see it live 🙂

 And in these pandemic times, we have embraced new technology, so we can deliver “in house” courses online now.
 In time there will be a choice of having your course online or meeting up together., whether I hop on a train or load up the Big Book of Benefits Bus.

 Sadly, Judy became ill soon after and and passed away in November 2012.
-Tom continues to deliver Big Book of Benefits courses in association with other trainers also in tune with the Big Book approach pioneered by Judy of informal, friendly and even humorous training.
+Tom continues to deliver Big Book of Benefits courses in association with other trainers also in tune with that Big Book approach pioneered by Judy; it may be training but it can also be informal, friendly, humorous and even fun 🙂

-Tom also trains as a freelance trainer, on behalf of other providers such as Child Poverty Action Group (CPAG), Community Housing Cymru and Ferret Information Systems.
+Tom also works as a freelance trainer, on behalf of other providers such as Child Poverty Action Group (CPAG), Community Housing Cymru and Ferret Information Systems.

 What are Big Book of Benefits courses like?